30 Awesome Origami Crafts for Kids

 1. Origami Whale

-If you’re an Origami beginner, this whale craft is an easy enough project to try.
+If you’re a beginner to Origami crafts for kids, this whale craft is an easy enough project to try.
 Just follow the instructions carefully for your own little pet whale – complete with water squirting out!

 2. Origami Fish